vanshita-tilwani/stock-wise-app/res/SETUP-README.txt

 GUI INTERFACE

 STEPS TO CREATE A PORTFOLIO
-1. Click on ÒCreate PortfolioÓ
+1. Click on Create Portfolio menu option
 2. Enter the name of non-existing portfolio
 3. Click submit to create the portfolio
 4. Click home to return to the main menu

-STEPS TO VIEW ALL PORTFOLIOÕS
+STEPS TO VIEW ALL PORTFOLIOS
-1. Click on Òshow all portfolioÓ
+1. Click on show all portfolio menu option
 2. Click submit to view all the portfolios
 3. Click home to return to the main menu

 STEPS TO BUY STOCKS
-1. Click on ÒBuy StocksÓ
+1. Click on Buy Stocks menu option
 2. Choose an existing portfolio
 3. Enter valid name of the stock
 4. Enter number of stocks greater than 0